the-black-toad/the-black-toad.github.io/docs/_posts/2021-12-12-DayOnePEH.md

 categories: Course
 ---

 Taking notes on the course of of Practical Ethical hacking.
 This is just a blog post going over the first few sessions.

 Notekeeping is super important!
 Make sure that you have a good notekeeping application and some good notekeeping habits.
 Screenshots and organizations are nice and they speed things up.
-Sometimes clients will come back 6 months later and they want to know what you did at what time.
+He made the point that sometimes clients will come back 6 months later and they want to know what you did at what time.
 Keepnote is the application that he uses.
-Cherrytree, OneNote, and Joplin.
+Cherrytree, OneNote, and Joplin. ( I have started to use keepnote as it is a simple program ) Flameshot runs great on arch as well.

 Networking - the classic foundational skill.
-IP addresses are made up of 8 bytes and there are four quartets.
-0-255 for each section.
-4 billion possible ip addresses.
-IPv6 128 bits with large number of addresses.
-NAT is the solution for extending multiple IP addresses.
+IP addresses are made up of 8 bytes and there are four quartets of these 8 bytes.
+Within each section, there are 0-255 possible values.
+There are 4 billion possible ipv4 addresses.
+IPv6 was introduced to solve this problem, but as they are non-human friendly addresses people tended to stay with IPv4 and use NAT.
+NAT is a solution for extending multiple IP addresses.

 Remember that there are different types of networks broken up to server different shapes of networks.